MarioLisbona/CA-T1A1-workbook/README.md

 7.5
 ```
 In this example the result `c` is a float.
 Python has not used type coercion to force `a`(int) to become a float to perform the calculation.
-It has instead delegated the the responsibility of performing the calculation to both the integer(a) and float(b)
+It has instead delegated the responsibility of performing the calculation to both the integer(a) and float(b)

 When Python see’s the addition symbol + it calls the `__add__` method on the left side of the equation and passes the right side of the equation as an argument.
 So in our example above, the `__add__` method is called on `a` and `b` is passed as an argument.
 The result is: